Immigration matters

 About

-The SMARTS-UP program, financed by the SFRI call (Structuring training through research in initiatives of excellence) at Université Paris Cité, aims to promote the internationalization of Master’s programs and facilitate the admission of the best international students.
-It intends to build notably a pool of excellence in the recruitment of future doctoral students.
+The SMARTS-UP Graduate Schools programme, managed by the Université Paris Cité, aims to promote the internationalisation of Master’s programmes and help attract the best international students in order to constitute a pool of excellence for the recruitment of future doctoral students.

 Calendar